alibaba/git-repo-go-doc/content/en/docs/single-repo/git-peer-review.md

     To ssh://codeup.teambition.com/git-repo/demo.git
      * [new branch]      topic1 -> refs/for/master/topic1

-NOTE: code review URL will be displayed in the message.
+NOTE: in the above message, there is a URL to access the generated code review.

 ### 1.7 Special reference of the code review for download

-After the code review is created, a new special reference will be created inside the repository.
-The special reference is not a branch or tag, and can be fetched, e.g.:
+A new special reference will be created inside the repository for user to access the generated code review.
+The special reference is not a branch or tag, and need to be fetched using a special command, e.g.:

     $ git fetch origin refs/merge-requests/7937/head
     From https://codeup.teambition.com/git-repo/demo.git
      * branch            refs/merge-requests/7937/head -> FETCH_HEAD

-Checkout the fetched code:
+Check out the fetched commit:

     $ git checkout FETCH_HEAD

-NOTE: `git-repo` provides alias command `git download` for downloading commits of the code review.
+NOTE: `git-repo` provides an alias command `git download` to download the specific code review.

-## 2. Refresh commits of code review
+## 2. Update a code review

-If commits of the code review need to be updated, make changes in the local repository, and run the following command to refresh commits of the code review:
+If commits of the code review need to be updated, make changes in the local repository, and run the following command to update commits of the code review:

     $ git pr

-## 3. Multiple users' collaboration
+## 3. Multi-user collaboration

-Run `git pr` on the same repository, with the same local branch, to the same remote branch, by the same user, will refresh commits of the same code review (pull request), instead of creating a new one.
+Run `git pr` on the same repository, with the same local branch, to the same remote branch, by the same user, will update commits of the same code review (pull request), instead of creating a new one.

 If a different user, such as a reviewer, wants to update the commits of a code review, how can he/she do it?